ChuongNg1996/jetson-mpu9265-mpu9250/README.md

  ```
 * [From Adafruit](https://learn.adafruit.com/arduino-to-circuitpython/the-board-module): " CircuitPython knows what board it's running on, and it knows what the capabilities of that board are ...
 The board module in CircuitPython for a different board will have different constants specific to that board.
 The user does not have to tell CircuitPython what board it is running on, it knows."
 * One of the biggest hurdles is **bit operation on Python**, or rather the differnce between C and Python implementation.
 In particular, `Byte(a) << 8 | Byte(b)` does not make a 16 bit with 8 bits of `Byte(a)` on Left and 8 bits of `Byte(b)` on right.
-* One big mistake of mine is translating from binary to UNSIGNED decimal, where it should be SIGNED decimal.
+* One big mistake of mine is translating from binary to UNSIGNED decimal, where it should be **SIGNED decimal**.